Home Β» Meal Type Β» Sides Β» Stir-Fried Brussels Sprouts With Leeks And Spices

 As sprouts are small and quite fine anyway, they take virtually no time to cook.
 So once you’ve sliced your leeks and Brussels sprouts, this stir-fry can be on the table within seven minutes.

-You could even give this vegan recipe centre stage and make it the main part of the meal.
+You could even give this healthy vegan recipe centre stage and make it the main part of the meal.
 Just add some cubed tofu before adding the sprouts to the stir-fry.

 The Brussels sprouts are slightly crunchy and the slivers of ginger, garlic and chilli give a warming spicy glow.
 Perfect fare for a cold winter’s day.